ArifMahmud/pom-selenium-allure-testng/README.md

 Allure report will open in your Chrome Browser automatically and details report will be found in #Suites
 ##### NB.
-If you want to share the allure report link to others, make sure that your PC is turned on and you and the shared user must be in same network
+If you want to share the allure report link to others, make sure that your PC is turned on.Alse, you and the shared user must be in same network